Danish artist gets a promised New York exhibition 24 years later in Lincoln

 All are “pure” abstraction.
 That is, they don’t contain any obvious referents to objects or figures.
 But they’re not works, ala Jackson Pollock, Willem de Kooning, Franz Kline, Barnett Newman or any other mid-century artists that have long defined abstraction in the popular imagination.

 “I still believe, kind of, in the gesture,” Sass said of the abstract expression painting style.
 “In the large-scale (paintings), you can see that.
-But then I think that's always something to it, that you go into unknown territory, in essence with this work.
+But then you go into unknown territory in essence with this work.
 Many shapes would almost look like something that you know, but then you realize you don't, right?

 "It's almost like this play between the real and the imagined.
 I think that's very different from the ‘50s.”

-Sass’s abstractions are open, in terms of material and production as she uses collages, preparatory drawings, and innovative printmaking and painting techniques in their creation and in their visual “subject matter,” which hints as organic elements and rocks, uses strong lines to drive the eye and layers in fine details and impressions that arise from the support material as well as the paint.
+Sass’ abstractions are open, in terms of material and production as she uses collages, preparatory drawings, and innovative printmaking and painting techniques in their creation and in their visual “subject matter,” which hints at organic elements and rocks, uses strong lines to drive the eye and layers in fine details and impressions that arise from the support material as well as the paint.

 “I actually started out as a figurative painter, but the problem was, for me at least, that people would read all these things into them,” she said.
 “I thought, 'OK, this is not really something that I'm interested in at all.’
 Then I had to kind of find my way into abstraction.
 It was a little bit backwards, I guess.”

-The exhibition shares its title with a book that, far from coincidentally, Sass is launching Friday.
+The exhibition shares its title with a book that, far from coincidentally, Sass launched Friday.

 “I have been actually working for a while to finish it,” she said.
 “I really tried to finally finish it with this show.
 Several of the works in the book are here.
 It's nice to kind of have the first version of the ‘IMAGE: temporary constellation' as a show.
 So this is a book and now we have this vision of it in the show.”

-The book, which uniquely assembled artists, art historians, curators and critics to choose works from Sass’s studios and write short impressions about them, opens with an interview with Friedemann-Sanchez, who talks about Sass’s work and Fiendish Plots as an "outpost” for contemporary art as the interviewer confirms the importance of the Lincoln show, and the book, for Sass.
+The book, which uniquely assembled artists, art historians, curators and critics to choose works from Sass’ studios and write short impressions about them, opens with an interview with Friedemann-Sanchez, who talks about Sass’ work and Fiendish Plots as an "outpost” for contemporary art as the interviewer confirms the importance of the Lincoln show, and the book, for Sass.

-The book launch and exhibition by one of the country’s leading artists will bring the cultural attache from Danish consulate in Dallas to Friday’s opening in Lincoln, a place that Sass never imagined she would visit, much less have a show, before she reconnected with Friedemann-Sanchez.
+The book launch and exhibition by one of Denmark's leading artists brought the cultural attaché from the Danish consulate in Dallas to Friday’s opening in Lincoln, a place that Sass never imagined she would visit, much less have a show, before she reconnected with Friedemann-Sanchez.

 For Friedemann-Sanchez, the exhibition is more than another Fiendish Plots show in a lineage that has brought notable contemporary artists, such as the creators of the first NFT, to Lincoln.